dlavrent/ALVariability/README.md

 - If you are on a research computing cluster, instead of executing `python run_sim.py` within the model directory, you can submit it as a job by executing `./submit_job.sh`.
 Similar to `run_sim.py`, `submit_job.sh` is a copy of `run_model/submit_to_cluster_template.sh` that is outputted by `run_model/export_resampling_sim_settings.py`
 - For running a series of jobs, for instance when doing multiple cell-type bootstraps, a script like `run_model/launch_resamples.sh` will feed desired input arguments into `export_resampling_sim_settings.py`, run it, navigate to the created directory, and run the model on a computing cluster via `submit_job.sh`

-### Implementation details
+### Implementation details / installation

+This software has been tested on Windows 10 and Linux CentOS 7.9.2009.

 Python 3.6 was used for all Jupyter notebooks and Python scripts.
-You can install the Anaconda environment used for the project using `alvar.yml` in this repository:
+You can install the Anaconda environment used for the project using `alvar.yml` in this repository (takes about 10 minutes to fully download):

 ```
 conda env export --name ALVar > alvar.yml